BlockchainCommons/WIPs-IETF-draft-envelope/draft-mcnally-envelope.md

 ### Encrypted Case Format

-An `encrypted` case is used for an envelope that has been encrypted.
+An `encrypted` case is used for an envelope that has been encrypted using an Authenticated Encryption with Associated Data (AEAD), and where the digest of the plaintext is declared by the encrypted structure's Additional Authenticated Data (AAD) field.
+This subsection specifies the construct used in the current reference implementation and is informative.

 ~~~ cddl
 encrypted = crypto-msg